SecretSourceWeb/professional-ladder/_ladder/Leading_14.md

 - track record of building successful teams
 - formalizing (summarizing) progress in reports for management
 - together with the team members, set concrete self-development goals (for the team members) so that leadership is consistent and verifiable (regular one-to-one meetings where the team member can express their concerns, desires, and joys)
+- Insights are genuinely brilliant because they fully support the definition of success for the project, find a balance between costs and benefits for everyone involved, and are the kinds of ideas that just make sense.